Your clients are the reason that your project management is flowing.

 Next, if you have decided that the request makes sense, ensure that it is part of your scope.
 This is one of the reasons why project managers lose profit.
 They end up doing stuff that they aren’t supposed to be doing in the first place!

 If the request is not in your contract, you have to decide if you want to do it just because you want to impress your client.
 If not, talk to your client to modify the scope and adjust the budget accordingly.

 Be realistic about your team’s capacity.
 Don’t forget that you only have twenty-four hours, and those hours are not made for work alone.
 You, your teammates, and your employees are not superheroes.

-Be outright in telling your client if deadlines are unrealistic.
+Be outright in telling your client if tight deadlines are unrealistic.
 Most deadlines are flexible, don’t be afraid to negotiate.

 4. Speak straightforwardly

 No need for sugar coating here honey.
 You’ve already gained your client, so stop the sweet talk.
 What you need is to be able to communicate honestly and effectively so that you can help your client reach their goals.

 Some of the client’s request may not be helping them to reach their goals.
 Whatever their reason is for making outlandish wishes, it is your job to make them see the bigger picture.
 Insist on what you know.
 They hired you for your expertise because you know better.
 So hold your ground, they’ll thank you for it in the end.